cmal/SICP/README.md

 # Intro

-Answers and notes of the second version of [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/) (SICP).
+Ppts, notes, references and answers to exercises, of the second version of [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/) (SICP).

-This includes ppts, notes, refs, and answers of practices.
+Ppts, notes, refs, and answers of exercises.

 And also some Chinese notes and ppts.